ZjWeb200/TwitterProcessor/README.md

 ## Some interesting results
 On Oct.
 20th, 2019, 10:30am PDT, I just finished watching the Premier League game Man.
 Utd vs. Liverpool F.C.
 The two giant rivalries played the game in Old Trafford.
 It's a great opportunity to check if Twitter users are watching the game!
 Thus, I pulled out my top popular Twitter hashtag app and found this:
 ![popular](https://github.com/ZjWeb200/TwitterProcessor/blob/master/top_popular.gif)
 Without any suprise, the top hashtags are "#MUNLIV", "#MANLIV".
 They belong to Man.
 Utd, today's Home team.
 And of course, there is "#YNWA" in the chart.
-It belongs to Liverpool's famous "You Never Walk Alone". <br/>
+It belongs to Liverpool's famous "You'll Never Walk Alone". <br/>
 As you can see, the pipeline is working smoothly and provides us with the most popular topics on Twitter in real-time as expected.